 Manufacturer's Suggested Retail Price (MSRP), also known as "sticker" price, is a recommended selling price that automakers give a new car that is above the invoice price paid by the dealer.
 It is a price that does not include any options that can be added to a particular car style.
 When shown as a range, the prices are starting MSRPs, without options, for multiple styles for that model.

-Vehicle Overview Toyota last redesigned its midsize 4Runner sport utility vehicle for 2003, making a V-8 engine available for the first time.
+Vehicle Overview Toyota last redesigned its midsize 4Runner SUV for 2003, making a V-8 engine available for the first time.
 At that time, Toyota wanted to make the truck-based 4Runner larger, roomier and more fuel-efficient, yet still retain its offroad capability.
+After a drivetrain update in 2005 and a face-lift for 2006, the 2007 4Runner is largely unchanged.

 Three trim levels are available: SR5, Sport Edition and Limited.
 Four-wheel-drive-equipped 4Runners feature Downhill Assist Control that restricts speed when going down a steep grade.
-Hill-start Assist Control works to keep the SUV from rolling backward on an upgrade.
+Hill-start Assist Control works to keep the sport utility vehicle from rolling backward on an upgrade.

 Standard SR5 equipment includes 16-inch tires, multireflector headlights and taillights, and an integrated towing hitch.
-The Sport Edition features a hood scoop, a sport suspension and 17-inch tires.
-The Limited includes illuminated running boards.
+The Sport Edition features a hood scoop, sport suspension, smoked chrome grille and 17-inch wheels.
+The Limited includes illuminated running boards and 18-inch rims.

 Interior Without the available third-row seat, the 4Runner seats five people on front buckets and a three-place, fold-down 60/40-split rear bench.
 Seven occupants fit inside models equipped with a third-row seat.

-Leather upholstery, heated front seats and a power-adjustable driver's seat with a memory system are standard in the Limited.
-For 2006, power-adjustable front seats are standard in the Sport Edition and SR5 V8.
+Power front seats are standard in all but the base model.
+Limited trim levels add leather upholstery and heated front seats.
 Cargo-area backup mirrors mounted in the rear pillars allow the driver to see oncoming vehicles when backing out of a parking stall.

-Under the Hood Using new testing standards developed by the Society of Automotive Engineers for 2006 models, Toyota's 4.7-liter V-8 is rated at 260 hp and 306 pounds-feet of torque.
+Under the Hood Toyota's 4.7-liter V-8 is rated at 260 horsepower and 306 pounds-feet of torque.
 The 4.0-liter V-6 produces 236 hp.
-Both engines team with a five-speed-automatic transmission.
+Both engines team with a five-speed automatic transmission.
 Rear- and four-wheel-drive models are available.

 Safety All-disc antilock brakes are standard.
-Seat-mounted side-impact airbags and side curtain-type airbags with rollover sensors are optional.
-Toyota's Vehicle Stability Control electronic stability system is standard.
+Seat-mounted side-impact airbags and side curtain airbags with rollover sensors are optional.
+An electronic stability system is standard.

 Driving Impressions Performance is a big plus when the 4Runner is equipped with the available, quiet V-8.
 From a standstill, a tap of the gas pedal sends this SUV practically lunging ahead.
 Acceleration while passing and merging is wholly confident.